getify/You-Dont-Know-JS/scope-closures/ch7.md

 In both examples from the previous sections, we **read the value from a variable** that was held in a closure.
 That makes it feel like closure might be a snapshot of a value at some given moment.
 Indeed, that's a common misconception.

-Closure is actually a live link, a preservation of the full variable itself.
-We're not limited to merely reading a preserved value; the closed-over variable can be updated (reassigned) as well.
+Closure is actually a live link, preserving access to the full variable itself.
+We're not limited to merely reading a value; the closed-over variable can be updated (re-assigned) as well!
+By closing over a variable in a function, we can keep using that variable (read and write) as long as that function reference exists in the program, and from anywhere we want to invoke that function.
+This is why closure is such a powerful technique used widely across so many areas of programming!

 Figure 4 depicts the function instances and scope links: